 This mug keeps your coffee at just the right temperature – "from the first sip to the last".
 You don't even need to turn it on.
 The mug senses liquid, then you remotely change the temperate through an an iOS or Android app.
 Best of all, the coaster is the charger.
 If you've got a freelancer friend who drinks tea or coffee by the bucketload, but is also a bit of a tech geek, then this is the gift for them.

 Christmas gifts for freelancers over £100/$125

 GQ and Vogue recently featured this leather travel wallet.
-It includes a powerbank charger and cable, a foldaway plug set, and 32GB memory stick – plus room for your own gadgets, notebooks, passport and travel tickets, all that suff.
-It comes with gold foil or blind embossed initials and is made with "butter-soft Spanish leather and Italian suede lining."
+It includes a powerbank charger and cable, a foldaway plug set, and 32GB memory stick – plus room for your own gadgets, notebooks, passport and travel tickets, all that stuff.
+It comes with gold foil or blind embossed initials and is made with "butter-soft Spanish leather and Italian suede lining".

-The Prynt Case lets you print photos from your smartphone.
+The Prynt Case enables you to print photos from your smartphone.
 You attach your phone to the case, press the shutter button to take a shot, and print out the photo in seconds.
 It doesn't need ink cartridges either.
-It's good way to make moodboards, to get ideas and inspiration laid out in front of you, rather than flicking through images on your phone.
+It's a good way to make mood boards, and to get ideas and inspiration laid out in front of you, rather than flicking through images on your phone.

 Hawthorn of London hand-makes high-end backpacks that are "built to last a lifetime" using tough 18oz waxed canvas, organic cotton, and proper leather.
 This model has a several cool features, the best of which is that the zip is on your back, so the only way to open the bag is to take it off.
 It comes in a few different colours and is naturally water resistant, to keep your laptop and gadgets dry.